 Desert Archaeology records information on specialized field forms, one for inhumations and one for cremations.
 We collect data on body positioning and the location of any artifacts that are present, write a description of the burial, and color in a drawing showing which skeletal elements are present.
 The same data is collected for animal burials.
 Osteologists may examine the human remains to determine sex, age, and note the presence of pathological conditions, such as healed fractures or evidence for arthritis.
 Measurements may be taken, which can be helpful in determining the age of children or the height of adults.

 We then carefully remove the skeleton, placing each element in a labeled paper bag and then into special cardboard boxes.
 The remains and any artifacts associated with them are kept together and transported to the laboratory.
-Later they are examined by a trained osteologist, who verifies field observations and records more complete information, such as the condition of the teeth.
+Later they are examined by a trained osteologist (human bone specialist), who verifies field observations and records more complete information, such as the condition of the teeth.
 Artifacts are analyzed by specialists to help determine the time period in which the person was buried and tell us something about their occupation or status.
 Also, Desert Archaeology’s zooarchaeologist (animal bone specialist) examines all animal bones recovered from the site to ensure that no human bones are overlooked.

 We always remember that these skeletons are somebody’s ancestors.
 At all times during the excavation, transportation, and analysis, the human remains are treated with the utmost respect and dignity, and are kept together with any objects that were placed or were otherwise present in the grave.
 The data collected during excavation and analysis is presented in the project’s technical report and often in a special Report of Remains, but Native American remains and associated funerary objects are not photographed, and descendant communities stipulate in the burial agreement what kinds of analysis of the remains are permitted, if any.

-Most human remains are repatriated to descendent communities.
+Most human remains are repatriated to descendant communities.
 Native American tribes have special cemeteries where the remains and artifacts are reburied.
 Historic Catholic burials found in Tucson are often reburied in Holy Hope Cemetery.
 Most of the remains found in the National Cemetery (also called the Alameda-Stone Cemetery) were reburied in the All Faiths Memorial Park in Tucson, while those from the military portion were reburied in the Arizona Department of Veterans’ Services Cemetery in Sierra Vista.

 What should you do if you find human remains on your property?
 The first step is to call the police.
 They will determine whether the remains are 50 years old or older, and if so, the Arizona State Museum will be contacted.
 Human remains younger than 50 years may be subject to police investigation to determine who the person was and whether a homicide has taken place.